Decatur, Alabama: Rail

+Transit

+The North Central Alabama Regional Council of Governments operates NARCOG Transit, which provides demand-response service in the city.
+There is no fixed-route transit.

 Public safety

 The Public Safety Department consists of the Decatur Police Department and Decatur Fire & Rescue.
 The Public Safety annex is located at 4119 Old Highway 31 in the Flint Community at the south end of the city and houses the Fire Department's administrative offices.
 This is also the site of the fire and police training facilities.
 The Police and Fire Departments currently cover approx. 130 sqmi in and around the city.
 Both the Decatur Police and Decatur Fire & Rescue are dispatched by the Morgan County E-911 Center.

 The Decatur Police Department consists of approx. 140 officers, assigned to 4 divisions (Operations, Management Services, Criminal Investigations, & Administration).
-The current Chief of Police is Nate Allen.
+The current interim Chief of Police is Nadis Carlisle Jr.

 Decatur Fire & Rescue is an Advanced Life Support, full service department consisting of approx. 115 firefighters.
 The department currently runs 6 Engine Companies (with 3 in reserve), 2 Ladder Companies, 1 Heavy Rescue (which also responds as part of AL-TF3), 1 Brush Truck, 1 HazMat Unit, 1 Battalion Chief Vehicle, and several other staff and support vehicles out of 8 Fire Stations.
 The current Fire Chief is Tracy Thornton.